 Members of the public are welcome to attend all meetings of Council and to ask questions or to make a statement to Council in relation to an item on the Agenda.

-Confidential items are dealt with behind closed doors in accordance with the Meeting Procedures Local Law, however, the resolution of a confidential item is published in the meeting minutes.
+Confidential items are dealt with behind closed doors in accordance with the Meeting Procedures Local Law, however, the resolution of a confidential item is published in the meeting minutes in accordance with the LG Act.

 Public Questions and Statements